Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

     1. Virtual manufacturing (tool path planning, machining/3D printing simulation and optimization) -->

 In the short term, we are working on the following "concept-shape-process" problems:
-1. Geometric modeling:
+1. Geometric and physical modeling:
     1. Surfaces & Solids: NURBS computing and B-rep editing
     1. Microstructures: representation and manipulation
-1. Geometric design and manufacturing:
+1. Intelligent design and manufacturing:
     1. AI + CAD/CAM: controllable 3D AIGC for CAD modeling and CAM planning
     1. Physics-informed curve, surface, solid, and microstructure design